-Ensuring that REC delivery contracts are ultimately paid in accordance with the approach outlined above will likely require modification to those contract forms which are potentially subject to payment reduction and deferral.
-Amending REC delivery contracts will help ensure that a Buyer is insulated from legal exposure for following a regulatory directive that may contradict a Seller's interpretation of its REC delivery contract, and will also ensure that the Seller has contractual rights around any reduced payments ultimately serving only as temporary deferral of those payment obligations.
+Ensuring that REC delivery contracts are ultimately paid in accordance with the approach outlined above and approved by the Commission will require modification to those contract forms which are potentially subject to payment deferral.
+Amending REC delivery contracts will help ensure that a Buyer is insulated from legal exposure for following a regulatory directive that may contradict a Seller's interpretation of its REC delivery contract, and will also ensure that the Seller has contractual rights around any deferred payments ultimately serving only as temporary deferral of those payment obligations.

 For both programs and competitive procurements, exact contract language is not developed through a Commission proceeding; instead, the Agency's Procurement Administrator develops draft contract language consistent with Illinois law, the IPA's Plan, and the Commission's Order approving that Plan.
-Draft contracts are published for comment and feedback, and ultimately adopted only with the consensus of the IPA, ICC Staff, the Procurement Administrator, Procurement Monitor (where applicable), and the counterparty utilities (with the Commission resolving any disputes should those parties fail to achieve consensus).
+Draft contracts are published for comment and feedback, and ultimately adopted only with the consensus of the IPA, ICC Staff, the Procurement Administrator, Procurement Monitor (where